How to Succeed

 Navigating technical issues while taking tests online

 What if I lose my internet connection or my screen freezes during a quiz or test?

 If you experience a glitch on a test, take a screenshot of the page and message (or email) your professor immediately.

 Canvas Support is available 24/7 in case you experience any problems with a quiz or test.
 Click the Help Icon in the Canvas Global Navigation bar to chat live with someone from Canvas, speak 24/7 with a tech support specialist, or to submit a ticket.
 If the problem cannot be fixed immediately, notify your instructor and provide him or her with the Help Desk ticket number.

 How to access tutoring

-Valencia College Learning Support Centers will provide access to online tutoring services as we transition to distance learning.
+Valencia College Learning Support Centers provide free online tutoring.
 Valencia tutors will be available to support students in the areas of Math & Science, Writing, Accounting and Economics.
 Valencia tutors can be accessed in Canvas through the Help icon.

 The college will also continue to offer 24/7 online tutoring through its Distance Tutoring Help platform.